DHmeduni/VNTRPipeline/README.md

 ## Docker Image
-The necessary prerequisites, scripts and variables for the analysis of MUC1 and ACAN VNTRs is already precompiled in a docker image.
+The necessary prerequisites, scripts and variables for the analysis of MUC1 and ACAN VNTRs are already precompiled in a docker image.

 https://github.com/users/DHmeduni/packages/container/package/vntr_pipeline